Some of the best river-based elephant, crocodile, hippo and general wildlife viewing in Africa.

-Home to the rare and critically endangered black rhino as well as the historical elephant translocation.
+Home to the rare and critically endangered black rhino as well as the historic elephant translocation.

 The amazing views of Borassus palm-studded floodplains.

-Finally, a bird watchers delight with easy viewing of Pel’s fishing owl, Boehms bee-eaters, Lillian’s love birds, and Livingstone’s flycatcher.
+Finally, a bird watcher’s delight with easy viewing of Pel’s fishing owl, Boehm’s bee-eaters, Lilian’s lovebirds, and Livingstone’s flycatcher.

 The ideal time to visit the park is during the dry season from April to October.
 During this time, the bush is dry and open, making game easier to spot.